jeantardelli/python-automation/README.md

 Python Automation
 ===========================
 This repo contains Python code that automates common business tasks.
+The code present in this repo is based on the [Python Automation Cookbook](https://github.com/PacktPublishing/Python-Automation-Cookbook-Second-Edition) book.

 Directories
 ===========